Iterative Qubit Coupled Cluster using only Clifford circuits: Qubit Coupled Cluster and its Iterative Version

-The set of energy-lowering Pauli word candidates obtained from the protocol described above is referred to as the direct interaction set (DIS)~\cite{iQCC} and is denoted $\left\{\mathcal{P}\right\}$ below.
-Each element $\mathcal{P}_j$ from $\left\{\mathcal{P}\right\}$ can be exponentiated with a rotational parameter $\phi_j$ to form a generator $\mathcal{G}_j=\exp\left(-\phi_j\mathcal{P}_j\right)$.
-After $M$ unique generators are created and applied sequentially in the circuit, the ansatz is optimized as with any other VQA.
-Another QCC iteration can be applied by folding the generators into the Hamiltonian.
-The following equation,
+In Eq.~\ref{eq.n_pool_pwgens}, $n_{x}$ and $n_{y}$ are the number of Pauli $X$ and $Y$ operators present in the candidate operator.
+The set of energy-lowering Pauli word candidates obtained from the reported protocol in Ref.~\citenum{iQCC} is referred to as the direct interaction set (DIS).
+Each element from $\{\mathcal{P}\}$ can be exponentiated with a rotational parameter $\phi_j$ to form a generator $\mathcal{G}_j = \exp\left(-\phi_j\mathcal{P}_j\right)$.
+After $M$ unique generators are created and applied sequentially onto the circuit, the ansatz is optimized as with any other VQAs.

+Subsequent QCC iteration can be applied by folding the generators into the Hamiltonian.
+That is, folding the associated Pauli operators into the Hamiltonian with the following equation,

-is applied for each generator in reverse order of the appearance in the circuit such that $\hat{H}_{M+1}$ is the original Hamiltonian and $\hat{H}_0$ is the Hamiltonian used for the next QCC step.
-This is referred to as the iterative qubit coupled cluster~\cite{iQCC} (iQCC) approach.
+This is recursively applied for each generator in reverse order of the appearance in the circuit such that $\hat{H}_m$ is the Hamiltonian at step $m$ and $\hat{H}_{m+1}$ is the Hamiltonian used for the next QCC step, noting that $\hat{H}_{0}$ is the initial qubit Hamiltonian.